InterLinked1/lbbs/README.md

 #### Can I try it out?

 Sure!
 The reference installation of LBBS is the PhreakNet BBS, reachable at `bbs.phreaknet.org`.
 Guest login is allowed.

+#### How does the container enviornment (isoexec handler) work?

+The `isoexec` handler creates the specified process in a separate namespace so that is isolated from the root namespace in which the BBS is running.
+Essentially, it creates a container, similar to how technologies like Docker work.

+This enhances security by providing isolation between your system and whatever may be executed within the environment, such as a shell or other arbitrary program.
+For example, you can use this to provide users shell access on your BBS, but without actually granting them access to the main filesystem.

+The container does require that you provide a root filesystem for it to use.
+An example of how to do this is in `configs/menus.conf`.
+Please also read the caveats, notes, and warnings about `isoexec` in the sample config file.

+The `isoroot` program in the `external` directory also demonstrates how this functionality works in a standalone manner, if you want to test your container environment separately.

 #### Why is there a non-standard filtering engine (MailScript) included?